yugokato/openapi-test-client/README.md

 ```
 </details>

-Make sure to replace the "openapi_test_clients" part with your own module name when importing your own clients.
+Make sure to replace the "openapi_test_client" part with your own module name when importing your own clients.

 Alternatively, you can instantiate your client directly from the parent `OpenAPIClient` class.